swapnil14g/dmdw/README.md

                                           |  A, B, C, D, F       	|        X, F             |
                                           ---------------------------------------------------
 Analysis
-The compression achieved was [insert percentage].
+The compression achieved was 97.29%.
 The choice of support threshold and mapping optimization significantly influenced the compression ratio.
-[Insert additional insights or observations about the results.]

 Conclusion
 Frequent itemset mining proved to be an effective approach for lossless compression of transactional datasets.
 By identifying and exploiting common patterns, significant storage savings were achieved without sacrificing data integrity.
 Future research could explore more advanced compression techniques or consider different dataset characteristics.